EthanShoeDev/cache-control-guru/docs/questions-1.md

 In regards to the dark mode docs for shadcn solid, should the ColorModeScript go in or outside the suspense?
 Why are why not?
 How does import { MetaProvider } from "@solidjs/meta"; relate?
 Where should it go and why?

 So many questions

+The answer to the above questions is, anything that should be a a dynamic import should go under the suspense.
+If it is in the _root.tsx route, it will be SSR on the server so there will be no lazy load on the client.
+The lazy loading happens on the server.